mdmtk/docs/edge/source/guide/csp/wifi.md

 Parm name: IpMask

+Description:
-Description: Provide the subnet mask to be used on the network
+>Provide the subnet mask to be used on the network.

+>When not using DHCP, a subnet mask must be specified that is consistent with the network and is consistent with the IP Address assigned to the device for use on that network.

 Parm value input rules: